What’s in our Camera Bag? A Travel Photography Gear Guide

 DJI Mini 4 Pro

 We have opted to carry the DJI Mini 4 Pro over the bigger models because many locations will not require a permit or have you register the drone if it’s under 250g (we sold our DJI Mavic Air for this reason).
 We love the quality of the videos this compact model captures.
 A spare battery is a must-have accessory.
 That’s why we recommend buying the kit that comes with extra batteries.
+We also recommend using variable ND filters on your drone, too.

 Travel Photography Accessories